 User exits allow you to tailor the csarun or csaperiod procedures to the specific needs of your site by creating scripts to perform additional site-specific processing during daily accounting.
-You need to create user exit files owned by adm with execute permission if your site uses the accounting user exits.
+You need to create user exit files owned by adm or csaacct (adm for SGI ProPack 3 and csaacct for SGI ProPack 4) with execute permission if your site uses the accounting user exits.
 User exits need to be recreated when you upgrade your system.
-For information on setting up user exits at your site and some example user exit scripts, see "Setting up User Exits", page 43.
+For information on setting up user exits at your site and some example user exit scripts, see "Setting up User Exits" on page 45.
 The /usr/sbin directory may contain the following scripts